 And managing moods is not something that people are born knowing how to do.
 “Expecting a 10-year-old child will just know how to regulate her own mood is like expecting a 3-year-old will just know how to tie her shoes,” Jana says.
 “That’s not how it works.
 You have to teach them how to do it.”

 It’s easy to let this slip off your parental radar, so set some goals that will help you make sure it’s a priority.
 Here are some good ways to get started.

 Goal 1: Have a Plan for Managing Mood Swings

-So what should you do the next time your kid flips out about the cosmic injustice of having to pick up his socks from the living room floor?
-Rather than arguing about his attitude, you can:
+So what should you do the next time your kid flips out about the cosmic injustice of having to pick up their socks from the living room floor?
+Rather than arguing about their attitude, you can:

-- Acknowledge that he’s upset, but don’t try to discuss it right now.
-Make clear that you feel for him, but don’t try to problem-solve while he’s raging.
+- Acknowledge that they are upset, but don’t try to discuss it right now.
+Make clear that you feel for them, but don’t try to problem-solve while they are raging.
 You'll just get sucked into an argument.

-- Give him time to collect himself.
-You don’t need to send him to his room, but suggest that he go somewhere to cool down.
+- Give them time to collect themselves.
+You don’t need to send them to their room, but suggest that they go somewhere to cool down.
 Physical activity helps kids burn off frustration.
-Try sending him outside for a walk or a few minutes of basketball to clear his head.
+Try sending them outside for a walk or a few minutes of basketball to clear their head.

-- After he’s calm, then you can talk.
-Now you can ask him to explain what he’s upset about and come up with a rational solution.
+- After they are calm, then you can talk.
+Now you can ask them to explain what they are upset about and come up with a rational solution.

 Stick to this approach and repeat as needed, Jana says.
 You’re teaching your kids valuable lessons: They can’t take out bad moods on other people, they have the power to choose healthy ways to calm themselves down, and you’re there to help them when they’re ready.